Thursday of the 4th Week of Lent

 - How can you make Scripture a stronger part of your daily life and relationship with Jesus?

-Homilies and Reflections for Thursday of the 4th Week of Lent
+Homilies and Commentaries for Thursday of the 4th Week of Lent

 In Bishop Robert Barron’s reflection for Thursday of the 4th Week of Lent, he focuses on Jesus’ unique authority, distinct from other rabbis and even Moses.
 Jesus’ teachings signal a profound shift, presenting Him as the long-awaited prophet greater than Moses.